No salt, sugar, MSG, GMOs, saturated fat, trans fat, cholesterol, hydrolyzed plant protein, artificial flavors, colors, or chemical preservatives

 Carbohydrate 2 grams

 Cholesterol 0 grams

 PERCENTAGE OF U.S. RECOMMENDED DAILY ALLOWANCES (U.S. RDA)

 Contains less than 2% of the U.S. RDA of protein, vitamin A, vitamin C, thiamine, riboflavin, and niacin

-Ingredients: fish (cod and/or haddock), organic onion, organic parsley
+Ingredients: fish (cod and/or haddock), organic onion, organic parsley root

 *Information on fat and cholesterol content is provided for individuals who, on the advice of a physician, are modifying their daily intake of fat and/or cholesterol.

 69 Edgewood Avenue